Are you missing a trick with the Apprenticeship Levy?

 Benefits

-• Alongside the Levy have come a new and improved type of Apprenticeship, called a ‘Standard’.
+• Alongside the Levy came a new and improved type of Apprenticeship, called a ‘Standard’.
 Standards have been designed by employers and result in more meaningful and useful ways of learning within the workplace; learning that aligns more closely with the job itself.

 • Those companies that have embraced the Levy, have placed a greater emphasis on their recruitment and development strategies.
 New talent is being properly nurtured, existing staff are being better catered for, and overall, the business is strengthening its talent pipeline.

-• The Reforms and new funding system, have brought Apprenticeships to the fore.
-They are increasingly being seen as a more business focussed way for people to start building their career, and for employers to develop new and existing employees, improve productivity and competitiveness.
+• Apprenticeships to the fore are increasingly being seen as a more business focussed way for people to start building their career, and for employers to develop new and existing employees, improve productivity and competitiveness.

 Summary